Beneath its weight man pauses in his will

 The Fall of the Angels, To The Deity, John Polidori, 1821

-My eyes struggled towards the lazy light from my half-open window.
+My eyes struggled towards the lazy light from the half-open window.
 I rolled on the bed delirious, my eyes stared at the wooden floor.
-I just managed to incline my head to hear the warble of a bird, then see its passage pass my open window.
-I couldn’t move my eyes, let alone my my body.
-I lay on the floor, pinned, struggling to make things distinct, trying to break free of what can only be called, the worst overdose in history.
+I just managed to incline my head to hear the warble of a bird, then see it pass my open window.
+I couldn’t move my eyes, let alone my body.
+I lay on the floor, pinned, struggling to make things distinct, trying to break free of what could only be: a rather careless overdose.

 Pivoting my eyes slightly leftwards I perceived a shadowy figure.
 Two qualifications must be made: I thought I saw this figure, but I didn’t necessarily see Him.
 I say the figure was shadowy, but it did not offset the rays of any sun.
 It shimmered as if trying to maintain its substance, as if all its energies were concentrated in maintaining its existence…and in making mine very uncomfortable.

 I couldn’t tell you what parts of Paradise Lost I’d read and what I hadn’t.
 After reading the first two hundred lines I ceased to read it in order.
-It was my Bible, my den of false prophecy, of fantasy that had become a resource for my life’s mythology.
+It was my den of false prophecy, a fantasy resource for life’s mythology.

 I managed to crane my neck.
 In ten seconds I put all my effort into moving my body an inch.
 The wind blew a sheet of paper off the desk.
 It was my final page of revisions for Ximenes, dated 23rd August, 1821.
 Which was yesterday.

-As the page scurried beyond my gaze in an unfelt breeze, I felt the blood drain from my hand.
+As the page scurried beyond my gaze in an unfelt breeze, the blood drained from my hand.
 It fell limp beside the bed!
 I had no time to come to my senses, if I had any left.

 Out of the corner of my eye, a tendril of the dark figure extended towards me.
-It leaned inwards, its form bellowing.
+It leant inwards, its form bellowing.
 The tendril wrapped around my heart.
-An unimaginable wave of fear left no part of my body unfelt.
-It shrunk intensely around my heart and stabbed my upper back, causing me to arch involuntarily.
+A dark, pure form of fear enveloped my chest, intensified around my heart and stabbed my upper back, causing me to arch involuntarily.

-But the only vice I should be worrying about now was the grip upon my heart and the tendril worming its way down my spine.
+But my immediate worry was the vice-like grip upon my heart and the tendril worming its way down my spine.

 It didn’t work.
 The more I fought against it, the more the Presence enveloped me.

-I thought back to all the techniques of self-arousal that I had researched while writing my doctoral dissertation on, of all things, sleep walking.
-The little toe.
+I thought back to all the techniques of self-arousal I had researched while writing my doctoral dissertation on, of all things, sleep walking.
 Surrender.
 A sacred object.
 I could form clear conceptions of none of these.

 I couldn’t remember any sacred talismans I was particularly fond of.
 The earring I picked up off the ground?

 I stopped fighting.
 Surrendering did not stop the infusion of darkness.
 I could no longer see the figure’s outline.
-It had morphed into swirling eddies and black wisps.
+It had morphed into swirling eddies.
 My ears rang multiple tones as if I was seeing streaks of light translated into sound.

-A blinding pop, a deafening flash .. my neck swung in three unrhythmical motions.
+A blinding pop, a deafening flash, then my neck swung rapidly left and right.

 Silence.
 As pure as an endless day.
-Then my body bounced on the bed like a rag doll, building up momentum until I was flung across the room.
+Broken by my body bouncing on the bed like a rag doll, building up momentum until I was flung across the room.
 My head hit the floral emblem on the desk corner.

 I heaved myself slowly to my feet, fumbling for a pencil to record the duration of the paralysis, the contortions of the body.
-As my blurry vision cleared I noticed the beaker I had left on the chair by my bed was full.
-Completely full.
-How is this?
-Did I not drink the potion?
+As my blurry vision cleared I made one final grasp for the glass of water, but no amount of willing would make my body move.

-My heart hit my throat as I turned my eyes from the beaker to the bed.
+My heart hit my throat as I turned my eyes to the bed.
 A hand dangled loosely, twitching, grasping the floor.
 It was my hand!
-And I was lying upon the bed!
+And I was still lying on the bed!
 Out of my mouth fled ooze.
-I hadn’t woken up.
+I still hadn’t woken up.

-My body was still in convulsions although I was not inside it.
+My body continued convulsing although I was not inside it.

 The servant returned soon after with a man.
 I had stopped convulsing.
 The surgical procedures he applied to me were similar to those I had learnt in medical school.
 A metal tongue was stuck in my mouth but no reflex action encouraged my stomach to disgorge its contents.

-The two surgeons retired upstairs to discuss the recent events with my landlord and the other lodger, Mr Deagostini.
+The two surgeons retired upstairs to discuss the recent events with my landlord and the other lodger, Mr Deagostini, a friend of the family.

-I was still beside the desk, frozen with terror at the thought I would never reclaim my body.
+I was still beside the desk, frozen with terror looking at my unclaimed body.

-Knock knock.
-“Mr Polidori, you must pay up this time.”
+The knocking became firmer.
+“Mr Polidori, you must pay up.”

-“Mr John Polidori has interest on a debt which must be settled immediately.”
 A paper rustled.
-Knock knock.
+The stranger’s voice said measurely: “Mr John Polidori has a debt which must be settled immediately.”

 I tried to speak.
 Nothing came forth.
 Not even air.

-My landlord Mr R– of 38 Great Pulteney Street.
-He was followed by a dishevelled man with a ratty brown overcoat and a pointed nose that led him to compulsively sniff in the presence of anything new.
+Mr R–, of 38 Great Pulteney Street, was followed by a dishevelled man with a ratty brown overcoat and a pointed nose that led him to compulsively sniff in the presence of anything new.

 “Mr Polidori!
 Wake up.”
 Mr R– prodded the side of my ‘double’, prostrate on the bed.
 “You see now, he is indisposed.”